kobbieessel/ChatBot/README.md

 # Voice Interactive Chatbot (Powered by Ollama + Speech Recognition)

-This project is a **voice-controlled chatbot** that allows you to have natural spoken conversations with an AI model locally using [Ollama](https://ollama.ai).
+This project is a **voice-controlled chatbot** that enables natural spoken conversations with an AI model locally, using [Ollama](https://ollama.ai).
 It listens to your speech, converts it to text, generates a response using the **LLaMA 2** model, and speaks the response back to you using **text-to-speech**.

 ---